solarhess/kubernetes-minecraft-server/README.md

 Get the kubernetes node name name of the host machine on which you just added the directory.

-Edit [20-volume-local.yaml](20-volume-local.yaml#L17).
-Update Line 17 to include the host path.
-Update line 25 to include the kubernetes node name
+Edit [values.yaml](helm/minecraft/values.yaml#L7).
+Update Line 7 to your node's hostname.
+If you used a different path for your worldfile, update volume.path in [values.yaml](helm/minecraft/values.yaml#L17).

 ### Step 2: Configure your Minecraft Server